 Charles Rolls and Henry Royce founded Rolls-Royce Ltd in 1906.
-United at a historic meeting at the Midland Hotel, Manchester by Henry Edmunds, a friend of Charles Rolls who had a car showroom in London.
+United by a historic meeting at the Midland Hotel Manchester by Henry Edmunds who had a car showroom in London and a friend of Charles Rolls.
 The pairing of the engineering brilliance of Royce with the equally brilliant business acumen and financial backing of Rolls was to become legendary.
-Even today the name "Rolls-Royce" has become a byword for excellence.
+Even today the name “Rolls-Royce” has become a byword for excellence.

 Rolls-Royce Motor Cars

 Rolls-Royce Ltd first motor car was The Silver Ghost (1906-1925) which was largely responsible for the company’s early reputation.
 It had a 6-cylinder engine and as early as 1907 the fledgling automotive manufacturer was collecting awards for outstanding engineering excellence and reliability.

 In 1911 the “Spirit of Ecstasy” first graced a Rolls-Royce car.

 In 1931 Rolls-Royce acquired Bentley who were ailing due to the Great Depression.
 From then on, until 2002, Rolls-Royce and Bentley cars were almost identical aside from the radiator grills and other cosmetic changes.